dafer45/TBTK/doc/Manual.md

 # Natural units {#NaturalUnits}
 It is common in physics to use natural units in which for example \f$\hbar = c = 1\f$.
 Such natural units simplify equations and allows mental effort to be concentrated on the physical phenomena rather than numerical details.
-The same is true when implementing numerical calculations and it is for example common in tight-binding calculations to measure energy in units of some hopping parameter \f$t = 1\f$, while the actual unitfull value can be some arbitrary value such as \f$t = 724meV\f$.
+The same is true when implementing numerical calculations and it is for example common in tight-binding calculations to measure energy in units of some hopping parameter \f$t = 1\f$, while the actual unitful value can be some arbitrary value such as \f$t = 724meV\f$.
 In TBTK all function calls are performed in natural units, except for the UnitHandler calls that specifies the natural units.
-This means that if the natural energy unit is set to e.g. \f$724meV\f$, an energy variable with say the value 1.2 that is passed to a function is internally interpreted by TBTK to have the unitfull value \f$1.2\times724meV\f$.
+This means that if the natural energy unit is set to e.g. \f$724meV\f$, an energy variable with say the value 1.2 that is passed to a function is internally interpreted by TBTK to have the unitful value \f$1.2\times724meV\f$.
 However, note that this conversion is not necessarily done at the point where the function call is made and may be repeatedly done at later points of execution if the variable is stored internally.
 This is why it is important to not reconfigure the UnitHandler in the middle of a program since this introduces ambiguities.